 - Morality Pet: Is ultimately this for Orm as he immediately stands down upon seeing her alive.

-- Nice Girl: Only wants peace between the oceans and the surface and loves both her sons dearly.
+- Nice Girl: She only wants peace between the oceans and the surface and loves both her sons dearly.

 - The One That Got Away: She abandoned both her human lover and their son to keep them safe.
 Almost 30 years later, she reunites with Tom.